 Plexus Slim is a weight loss supplement manufactured by the network marketing company Plexus Worldwide Inc., sometimes known as the Plexus pink drink.
 According to Plexus Worldwide’s website (accessed on Aug.
 13, 2015, Aug.
-26, 2016, and Jan.
-11, 2017), each serving (1 “Slim Pack”) of Plexus Slim contains the following ingredients.
+26, 2016, Jan.
+11, 2017, and April 24, 2017), each serving (1 “Slim Pack”) of Plexus Slim contains the following ingredients.

 - 200 mcg chromium (as chromium polynicotinate)

 - 531 mg of a proprietary blend of:

-- Green coffee bean extract (containing an unknown, unlisted amount of chlorogenic acid and less than 2% natural caffeine)
+- Green coffee bean extract (containing an unknown, unlisted amount of chlorogenic acid and less than 2 percent natural caffeine)

 - Garcinia cambogia fruit extract

 - Alpha lipoic acid

 3. Other ingredients: polydextrose, citric acid, natural flavors, beet extract (for color), stevia leaf (Stevia Rebaudiana) extract, luo-han-guo fruit extract, guar gum, silicone dioxide.